AriFordsham/GHCWiki/records/overloaded-record-fields/implementation.md

 foo |->  GRE $sel_foo_T (FldParent T foo) LocalDef
 ```

 **SLPJ** moreover I think we should store the *dictionary*`$dfHasTfoo` in the GRE for `foo`, not the selector.
 That way we get both getter and setter (via the dictionary) in one go.  **AMG** Now I'm not sure about this.
 We can't build the dictionary for higher-rank fields, but they have a perfectly good selector.
-Moreover, if we want type-changing update there will be two dictionaries (one for the getter and one for the setter).
+Moreover, with type-changing update there are two dictionaries (one for the getter and one for the setter) and two coercion axioms.

 Note that the `OccName` used when adding a GRE to the environment (`greOccName`) now depends on the parent field: for `FldParent` it is the field label rather than the selector name.